cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/mapreduce-programs.rst

 The configure method is similar to the one found in flows and applications.
 It defines the name and description of the MapReduce.
-You can also specify datasets to be used as input or output and resources (memory and virtual cores) used by the mappers and reducers.
+You can also :ref:`specify datasets <mapreduce-datasets>` to be used as input or output and :ref:`specify resources <mapreduce-resources>` (memory and virtual cores) used by the mappers and reducers.

 The ``beforeSubmit()`` method is invoked at runtime, before the MapReduce is executed.
 Through a passed instance of the